British Airways Long Haul Aircraft Fleet Guide

 These operate in a three class configuration, with no First Class.
 They fly on routes such as Baltimore, Chennai, Hyderabad, Montreal, New Orleans and Pittsburgh.

-The retrofit its Club Suite to Boeing 787-8 aircraft is underway and is likely to continue into 2026.
+The retrofit its Club Suite to Boeing 787-8 aircraft is almost complete.

 Boeing 787-9